celerity/celerity-runtime/README.md

   should be queried (currently not supported when using hipSYCL).
 - `CELERITY_GRAPH_PRINT_MAX_VERTS` sets the maximum number of vertices the task/command graphs can have above which their GraphViz output will be omitted.
+- `CELERITY_DRY_RUN_NODES` takes a number and simulates a run with that many nodes without actually executing the commands.

 ## Disclaimer